 The beauty of using any of the Google services is that you can download the Gmail app to any phone or device, log in to your account (or accounts) and start to send and receive mail straight away.
 You don’t need to set it up again.

 I do like to use the Gmail app because I can then remotely support my clients when something goes wrong.

 Microsoft 365 online email

-Microsoft also offer a web based email client which is Outlook on Microsoft 365.
-Starting at £3.80 per user per month at time of writing.
+Microsoft also offers a web-based email client which is Outlook on Microsoft 365.
+Starting at £3.80 per user per month at the time of writing.

-Microsoft offer all the standard apps – Word, Excel, Outlook, PowerPoint and Access online for this price.
+Microsoft offers all the standard apps – Word, Excel, Outlook, PowerPoint and Access online for this price.

 For a little bit more you can also have the desktop versions of the apps.

 There are different reasons for choosing email clients.
 Some, like Thunderbird, are free but is secure and easy to use.
 Apple provides Apple Mail which is already installed onto Macs.
 Microsoft Outlook, which is paid for, can be used with a calendar.

 To set up an email within any email client, you need the email settings from your provider.